david1707/100DaysOfCode-Vue/README.md

 ### Day 72
+- Modal added with slots.
+Need to add Vuelidate and functionality

 ### TODO
-- Add Modal on createEvent -> https://vuejs.org/v2/examples/modal.html
 - Add WYSIWYG to Events text
 - Add all CRUD operations to Pets and Blog
 - Login + Guard